Ayer Keroh Highway

-Lebuh Ayer Keroh, Federal Route 143, also known as Lebuhraya Ayer Keroh or Ayer Keroh Avenue and officially named Jalan Tun Abdul Razak or Tun Abdul Razak Road, is the main dual carriageway highway that connects Malacca City of Malacca, Malaysia to the North–South Expressway via Ayer Keroh Interchange.
+Ayer Keroh Highway, Federal Route 143, also known as Lebuh Ayer Keroh or Ayer Keroh Avenue and officially named Jalan Tun Abdul Razak or Tun Abdul Razak Road, is the main dual carriageway highway that connects Malacca City of Malacca, Malaysia to the North–South Expressway via Ayer Keroh Interchange.
 Ayer Keroh, the main satellite town of Malacca City is located along the road.
-Lebuh Ayer Keroh used to be State Route M31 before being recommissioned by Malaysian Public Works Department (Jabatan Kerja Raya (JKR)).
+Lebuh Ayer Keroh used to be State Route M31 before being recommissioned by Malaysian Public Works Department.
 Before 1993, most of the road was a two-lane road before it was upgraded to a dual-carriageway in 1993 (Ayer Keroh Toll Plaza–Graha Makmur) and in 1997 (entire route).

+Route Background

 The Kilometre Zero of the Federal Route 143 starts at Jalan Durian Tunggal junctions near Ayer Keroh toll plaza of the Ayer Keroh Interchange.

 History

 Hang Tuah Jaya Junctions

 The flyover from Ayer Keroh Old Road Junctions to Hang Tuah Jaya Junctions provide smoother access bypassing Hang Tuah Jaya Junctions.
 In the same time, Ayer Keroh Old Road Junctions is changed to full access.